igorNobs/deliverect_task/README.md

 <br />
 Application uses an sqlite database.
 <br />
+You can find deliverect postman collection in root of the project.
+It has some HTTP calls I used for testing the application.
+Hopefully everything looks pretty self-explanatory if you look at urls.py and views.py under ./pos folder.

 ### Aplication start steps:

 1. Create virtual environment (I used virtualenv).